 - Divide your dough into 10 even buns and place onto a greased baking tray with a little space between each.
 Place a damp tea towel loosely on top of the buns and leave to prove in a warm space until nearly doubled in size – around 20 minutes.

-- Heat the oven to 200°c.
+- Heat the oven to 200°c (180°c for fan assisted ovens or Gas Mark 6).
 Mix the flour, sugar and water to create the paste for crossing your buns.
 Spoon into a piping bag and gently pipe crosses onto each bun.

 - Bake for 20 minutes until they are a light golden brown.

-- When warm to touch, transfer to a wire wrack and mix the water & sugar to make the glaze, then lightly brush each bun to finish.
+- Allow to cool a little on the tray and when warm to touch, transfer to a wire wrack.
+Mix the water & sugar to make the glaze, then lightly brush each bun to finish.